rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 This is great.
 Add a new work item to the `docs/Action-Plan.md` file just prior to 2.2 Title Scene that summaries the steps that need to be performed to implement this, followed by a [CHECKPOINT].
 Once I confirm everything is correct, we can implement it.

+---

+Alright, let's do it - Phase 2.1.6 of our `docs/Action-Plan.md` Action Plan, which implements the steps outlined in the  spec document `docs/features/Scene-Specific-Reloading.md` for the feature we've been discussing.

+---